-The region proposed for Tamar currently incorporates a large number of smaller land holdings that provide a range of agricultural products.
-This varies from pasture and cereal crops for stock through to orchards and vineyards for fruit and wine production.
-There are also a number of boutique agricultural services provided in the area including nurseries and flower farms.
-The construction of a dedicated irrigation scheme will increase the area of land able to be irrigated thereby allowing changes in agricultural activity to high value commodities, and trading and movement of water between properties.
+The proposed Tamar Irrigation Scheme covers a large area both east and west of the Tamar River.
+The region currently incorporates numerous agricultural land holdings varying from small properties to much larger enterprises, all of which output a range of high-quality products.
+The products include pasture and cereal crops for stock through to fruit and wine production from orchards and vineyards.
+There are also several boutique agricultural services provided in the area, including nurseries and flower farms.
+The construction of a dedicated irrigation and water trading scheme will increase the reliability of water available on existing enterprises and facilitate expansions in the area of land able to be irrigated, thereby ensuring security of existing outputs and enabling changes in agricultural activity to high value commodities.

 The current preferred option is for approximately 12,000ML piped delivery that provides water to broad areas in the regions of West Tamar, East Tamar, Hillwood, Lilydale, Pipers River and Pipers Brook.
 The project team are working to reduce the entitlement cost per ML for irrigators by increasing the capacity of the scheme through additional EOIs.

 Key aspects of the scheme currently include: